homosapien97/Grid_Engine/src/Readme.txt

 # Enemies

 At the moment, there is only one enemy: the skeleton.
 It follows the player when it sees you, and will attack when in range.
+It can be killed through attacks and can also hurt the player.

+Cyan highlights indicate enemy pathing, and blue highlights indicate enemy attacks.

 # Settings Page